warmana/cloudant-docs-fork/source/includes/guides/_warehousing.md

 - User ID for the database
 - Password for the User ID

-<aside class="notify">The remainder of this topic refers to dashDB as the warehouse instance.
+<aside class="notify" role="complementary" aria-label="dasbDBAndDB2">The remainder of this topic refers to dashDB as the warehouse instance.
 However,
 the topic applies equally if you are using an instance of DB2.
 A tutorial is also available describing how to "[Load JSON Data from Cloudant into dashDB](https://developer.ibm.com/clouddataservices/docs/dashdb/get/load-json-from-cloudant-database-in-to-dashdb/)", and includes examples of using DB2 as the warehouse database.</aside>

+### Warehouse schema

 When you first create a warehouse from within Cloudant, dashDB creates the best possible schema for the data within the database,